Blanche Yurka: Stage career

 Beginning with The Warrens of Virginia (1907), Blanche spent the next decade alternating between stock and touring productions.
 In 1909, she had a small part in Leo Ditrichstein's Is Matrimony a Failure? at the Belasco Theater.
 There, she met actress Jane Cowl, who was starring in the production as Fanny Perry.
 Yurka had minor roles in several plays, including An Old New Yorker (1911), The House of Bondage (1914) Our American Cousin (1915) and a pair of plays by Jane Cowl, Daybreak (1917) and Information Please (1918).

 In 1922-23, she was Queen Gertrude to John Barrymore's Hamlet in Arthur Hopkins' production of Hamlet at the Sam Harris Theater and Manhattan Opera House, where it ran for a combined 125 performances.
 At 42, Barrymore was a little old to be playing her son (she was 35), and she made herself appear as youthful as possible to vent her irritation.

 Prior to Hamlet, she appeared in The Law Breaker, where she met a charming young character actor named Ian Keith (née Keith Ross), who was 12 years her junior.
-They married in September 1922, her first marriage and his second.
+They married in September 1922, her only marriage and his second.
 Her growing stature as an actress - combined with his jealousy - eventually came between them; they separated in 1925 and divorced in 1926.
 Yurka never remarried and had no children.

 Building on her repertoire of classic characters, Yurka starred in a quartet of Ibsen plays, directing three of them: The Wild Duck (1928, as Gina Ekdal), Hedda Gabler (1929, title role) and The Vikings (1930, as Hjordis); she also had the title role of Ellida in The Lady from the Sea (1929).

 In the year 1932 alone, she played the title role in Sophocles' Electra, was Helen of Troy in Shakespeare's Troilus and Cressida, directed Carry Nation starring Esther Dale (a production that featured the Broadway debuts of Mildred Natwick and James Stewart) and appeared in Katharine Cornell's production of Lucrece by Deems Taylor and Thornton Wilder.
 She won critical acclaim in 1935 when she replaced Edith Evans as the Nurse in Romeo and Juliet opposite Cornell's Juliet.

-She co-adapted to stage the Spanish comedy, Spring in Autumn (1933) by Gregorio Martínez Sierra and María Martínez Sierra, which reunited her with Carry Nation co-stars Dale, Natwick and Stewart, and featured Yurka singing a Puccini aria while standing on her head.
+She co-adapted to stage the Spanish comedy, Spring in Autumn (1933) by Gregorio Martínez Sierra and María Martínez Sierra, which reunited her with Carry Nation co-stars Esther Dale, Mildred Natwick, and James Stewart, and featured Yurka singing a Puccini aria while standing on her head.